-So, you and the rest of the management team have decided that you can’t afford to wait any longer – it’s time to execute that strategic planning initiative that will bring all those oft-talked about benefits to your business.
+You and the rest of the management team have finally decided that you can’t afford to wait any longer – it’s time to execute that strategic planning initiative that will bring all those oft-talked about benefits to your business.
 Your goals are lofty – you want to align the whole business, be able to plan for today, next quarter, next year, and beyond.
-You want all your departments talking to each-other so that planning decisions consider the impact on the whole business – not just their own view of the world.
-And yes, you want to be able to plan for the overall business profit.
+You want your departments to talk to each other and planning decisions to consider the whole business – not just their own view of the world.
+And yes, you want to plan for maximum business profit.

-‘Chains of habit are too light to be felt until they are too heavy to be broken’
+Warren Buffet famously said, ‘Chains of habit are too light to be felt until they are too heavy to be broken.’

-If you are moving from a stage where each function operates in silos and where there is little interaction and where planning is based on gut feel and old habits, there is a big challenge ahead.
-As always when implementing new processes, it is a matter of people, process and technology.
-You may have defined the best possible process and you may have state of the art technology, however if you haven’t got the people part right you will struggle.
+If you move from a situation where there is little interaction between the different business areas and where planning is based on gut feel and old habits, then there is a big challenge ahead.
+When implementing new processes, it is a matter of people, process, and technology.
+You may have defined the best possible process, and you may have state of the art technology.
+However, if you haven’t got the people part right, you will struggle.

-- Ensure that the vision is well communicated
+- Ensure that your vision is well communicated.

-- Make sure you have the right people with the right skills
+- Involve the right people with the right skills.

-- Make sure there is enough incentives for the team
+- Make sure there’s enough time set aside for the project.

 The project lead needs to be from the top management team.
-This means either the CEO or one of their direct reports, because the process will ultimately align the different functions with the overall strategy and connect all the different functions into one homogenous process.
+This means either the CEO or one of their direct reports.
+The process will ultimately align different business functions with the overall strategy and connect them into one homogenous process.